k0retux/fuddly/docs/source/tutorial.rst

 Whether you want to use generators or disruptors that you previously used in a *data maker chain*, you would certainly need to reset it or to clone it.
-Indeed, every data maker has an internal sequencing state, that remember if it has been disabled (and for generators it also keeps the *seeds*).
+Indeed, every data maker has an internal sequencing state, that remember if it has been disabled (and for generators it may also keeps the *seeds*).
 Thus, if you want to reuse it, one way is to reset it by issuing the following command::